 Strategy formulation needs to morph and adapt in response to change continually, and implementation needs to follow.

-Strategy development should be alive – dynamic.
+Strategy development should be alive – and dynamic.

 Open or Adaptive or both?